cbritt0n/Better-IDN-based-Attack-Protection/README.md

 4. Click "Load Unpacked".
 5. Use the file browser to browse to the better-idn-protection directory and click "Select".
 6. Ensure the extension is enabled.

+# Testing
+I have registered a test site at https://xn--christinbritton-nlb.weebly.com/.
+With the extension enabled and Google Chrome opened, navigate to that site.
+A popup and notification should display warning you of the site's possible malicious intent.